CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 (3) Except as stated in this Section, neither party is bound by the meaning attached by the other, even though the result may be a failure of mutual assent.

->Define the concept of meaning and sub-process of knowing in AAS-humans interaction, in an AAS context under AALE process.
+>Define the _**concept of Meaning and sub-process of Knowing in AAS-humans interaction, in an AAS context under AALE process.

 ### § 202.
 Rules in Aid of Interpretation